Use your keyboard arrow keys to navigate

 Insights

-After outliers were removed, the average visit spends per person was determined as $116.
+After outliers were removed, the average visit spend per person was determined to be $116.
 A weighting is applied to spend results within the economic impact analysis depending on where respondents come from, and therefore this average result may differ from the weighted average.
 When both results are very close, it is understood to be a rigorous result.

-43% of respondents reported spending money on food and 33% spent money on entertainment. respondents additionally spend money on drinks (9%) and transport/parking (8%), and shopping (7%).
-30% of respondents claimed they would not have visited the area if the event had not taken place while 44% of respondents would have done something else in the local area if they had not attended the event.
+43% of respondents reported spending money on food and 33% spent money on entertainment before or after the event.
+Respondents additionally spent money on drinks (9%), transport/parking (8%), and shopping (7%).
+30% of respondents claimed they would done something not in the local area if the event had not taken place, while 44% of respondents would have done something else in the local area if they had not attended the event.

 Unsplash — Photo: Krists Luhaers